 The objectives of this study are to identify key issues, potential security and privacy requirements and solutions with respect to

 Standardise the use of a single automated certificate management protocol and procedures for certificate life cycle events within intra-PLMN 5G SBA (i.e. to be used by all 5GC NFs including NRF, SCP, SEPP etc.)

+Study the impact of service mesh in certificate management within 5G SBA.

-Study which lifecycle events (e.g. enrolment, renewal, revocation) of a certificate need to be covered.
+Study which lifecycle events (e.g. enrolment, renewal, revocation (e.g., OCSP, CRLs), status monitoring) of a certificate need to be covered.

+Study the relation between certificate management lifecycle and NF management lifecycle.

 Study to reference at minimum following principles: